4neesh/JavaToolBoilerplate/README.md

 # Motivation
-The Java boilerplate includes Maven dependencies such as Log4J and aspectJ to enable logging and aspect-orientated programming to be implemented.
+The Java boilerplate includes Maven dependencies such as Maven-assembly-plugin and Log4J to enable logging and for the tool to be packaged with its dependencies.

 # Tech/Framework
 <ul>